-ThingSpeak populates the MATLAB Code field with the code to generate the two axes plot.
+ThingSpeak populates the MATLAB Code field with the code to generate a two-axis plot.

-Set the variables for communicating with ThingSpeak.
+1) Set the variables for communicating with ThingSpeak.
 In this example, the Read API Key is unnecessary because the weather station channel is public.
-If you are reading from your own channel, you can modify these values.
+Assign a value to readAPIKey only if you are reading data from your own private channel instead of the weather station channel.

 readChannelID = 12397; TemperatureFieldID = 4; windSpeedFieldID = 2; readAPIKey = '';

 thingSpeakRead to retrieve 300 points of temperature and wind speed data.